Niloy333/eegFloss/README.md

 Most existing artifact detection methods rely on threshold-based techniques.
 While easy to implement, these methods often struggle to detect complex or unfamiliar artifacts and typically lack generalizability across datasets.

 **eegFloss** addresses this challenge with *eegUsability*—a machine learning (ML) model designed to detect artifact-contaminated EEG segments in sleep recordings.
 The model was trained and evaluated on manually artifact-labeled EEG data from 15 participants, collected over 127 nights using the Zmax headband.
-However, it can also be applied to sleep EEG data from other devices to detect common artifacts and assess data usability.
+However, it can also be applied to sleep EEG data from other devices to detect common artifacts and assess the usability of the data.

 The package also includes *eegMobility*—an ML model that detects the degree of movement throughout the night based on **Zmax** accelerometer data.
 This information is used to automatically detect Time-in-Bed (TIB).
-For further details, please refer to the [associated paper]().
+For further details, please refer to the [associated paper](#reference-paper).

 ## Installation
 It is recommended to use **eegFloss** within a dedicated Anaconda or Miniconda environment.
 Follow these steps: